TikTok is a video-sharing social networking service that enables users to make videos in different genres, such as dance and comedy.

 Now, let’s go through the step-by-step process of creating a TikTok ad.

 2. Fill out your email address and password, ensuring that your password is strong and secure to protect your account, and enter the verification code.
-Then click to agree to TikTok ad’s terms and conditions.
-That is all you need for now to start setting up your TikTok campaign.
+Then click to agree to TikTok’s terms and conditions for ads.

 Creating a TikTok ad